Jimmy Herget: Texas Rangers

-On December 2, 2019, Herget was claimed off waivers by the Texas Rangers from the Cincinnati Reds.
-Herget was designated for assignment on December 21, 2019.
-He was outrighted on January 9, 2020.
-On July 31, 2020, Herget's contract was selected to the 40-man roster.
-On December 2, 2020, Herget was non-tendered by Texas.
-On December 11, 2020, Herget signed a major league deal with the Rangers.
-On February 16, 2021, Herget was designated for assignment by Texas after they acquire Josh Sborz.
-On February 20, Herget was outrighted and invited to Spring Training as a non-roster invitee.
-On August 1, Texas selected his contact to the active roster, after opening the season with the Round Rock Express.
+On December 2, 2019, Herget was claimed off waivers by the Texas Rangers.
+He was again designated for assignment on December 21.
+He was outrighted to the minors on January 9, 2020.
+On July 31, Herget's contract was selected to the 40-man roster.
+He earned his first MLB win on September 26 after blowing a save.
+In the shortened season, he went 1–0 with a 3.20 ERA in 20 games.
+On December 2, Herget was non-tendered by Texas.
+On December 11, Herget signed a major league deal with the Rangers.
+On February 16, 2021, Herget was designated for assignment again after Texas acquired Josh Sborz.
+On February 20, Herget was outrighted and invited to spring training as a non-roster invitee.
+On August 1, Texas selected his contact to the active roster, after he opened the season with the Round Rock Express.
 After giving up 4 runs in 4 innings pitched, Herget was designated for assignment on August 13.
 He became a free agent on August 15.

 Los Angeles Angels

 On August 16, 2021, Herget signed a minor league contract with the Los Angeles Angels.
 He was then assigned to the Triple-A Salt Lake Bees.
-After making 4 appearances with Salt Lake, going 0–1 with a 13.50 ERA and 5 strikeouts, the Angels selected Herget's contract on August 31, 2021.
-He had a 2.48 ERA with nine saves in 69 innings pitched while working almost exclusively out of the bullpen in 2022.
+After making 4 appearances with Salt Lake, going 0–1 with a 13.50 ERA and 5 strikeouts, the Angels selected Herget's contract on August 31.
+He had a 2.48 ERA with nine saves in 69 innings while working almost exclusively out of the bullpen in 2022.

-Herget made 29 appearances for the Angels in 2023, registering a 2–4 record and 4.66 ERA with 26 strikeouts across 29.0 innings pitched.
-He was optioned to Triple–A Salt Lake to begin the 2024 season.
-On April 28, 2024, Herget was designated for assignment following the promotion of Zac Kristofak.
+Herget made 29 appearances for the Angels in 2023, registering a 2–4 record and 4.66 ERA with 26 strikeouts across 29 innings pitched.
+He also pitched in 25 games in Triple-A. He was optioned to Triple-A Salt Lake to begin the 2024 season.
+On April 28, Herget was designated for assignment following the promotion of Zac Kristofak.

 Atlanta Braves

-On May 2, 2024, Herget was traded to the Atlanta Braves in exchange for cash considerations and assigned to the Triple-A Gwinnett Stripers.
-On May 25, Herget was recalled to the big-league club, making his Braves debut later that day, pitching a scoreless inning and recording two strikeouts against the Pittsburgh Pirates.
-In 8 games for the Braves, Herget compiled a 4.38 ERA with 15 strikeouts over 12 1/3 innings pitched.
+On May 2, 2024, Herget was traded to the Atlanta Braves in exchange for cash and assigned to the Triple-A Gwinnett Stripers.
+On May 25, he was recalled to the majors, making his Braves debut later that day, pitching a scoreless inning with two strikeouts against the Pittsburgh Pirates.
+In 8 games for the Braves, Herget had a 4.38 ERA with 15 strikeouts over 12 1/3 innings pitched.
 He was designated for assignment by Atlanta on September 11.

 Chicago Cubs

 On September 13, 2024, Herget was claimed off waivers by the Chicago Cubs.
-He made 4 scoreless appearances for the Triple–A Iowa Cubs, striking out 5 batters in 4 1/3 innings pitched.
+He made four scoreless appearances for the Triple-A Iowa Cubs, striking out 5 batters in 4 1/3 innings pitched.
 Herget was designated for assignment by Chicago on November 4.

 Colorado Rockies

 On November 8, 2024, Herget was claimed off waivers by the Colorado Rockies.
+He pitched in a career-high 83 1/3 innings and 59 games, going 1–2 with a 2.48 ERA.
+After the successful season, he said he was considering converting to a starting pitcher.